Temple Quay: History

 The Bristol and West Building, completed in 2000 to a monolithic butterfly plan, dominated the waterfront.
 By 2002, the development south of the Floating Harbour was largely complete and a new phase was started on the other side of the harbour, called Temple Quay North.
 This includes The Eye, a 13-storey tower which is eye-shaped in plan.
+In September 2001, BT Group relocated some 650 staff from its long-time South-West headquarters at Mercury House into new offices in Temple Quay North.

 In 2004 Six Portwall Markers, a sculptural group by John Aiken consisting of a sequence of six black granite blocks, was positioned along Rivergate, the modern street which follows the course of the Portwall.
 There is a view through the northernmost one down to the remains of a medieval watergate.
 Further north, the foundations of Tower Harratz lie under the Bristol and West Building.

 An S-shaped footbridge, supported by a raking mast, was built across the harbour in 2000, named Valentine Bridge.
 Another footbridge, named Meads Reach, was built in 2008, entirely out of stainless steel.
 It is covered in 55,000 perforations, which create vivid lighting effects at night.
 The surface was given dimples for slip resistance, but in 2015 it was coated with polyurea to provide a better non-slip surface.

 In 2012, the entire Temple Quay development area became part of Bristol's enterprise zone, the Bristol Temple Quarter Enterprise Zone.

 In August 2015, Entrepreneurial Spark, a UK-wide business incubator network, opened a hub on the top floor of the Royal Bank of Scotland's Trinity Quay building in Temple Quay North.
 Managed by NatWest, the hub provides free space, facilities and guidance for startup companies.
 80 companies were selected for the first intake in 2015.
 Intakes occur every six months, with the most promising companies allowed to stay for up to 18 months.